sormuras/jigsaw-quick-start/README.md

 # Jigsaw Quick-Start Revisited

-This project uses the example from https://openjdk.org/projects/jigsaw/quick-start to show a Java-only build setup: all shell commands are transformed into platform-agnostic Java code.
+This project uses the example from the [Project Jigsaw Quick-Start](https://openjdk.org/projects/jigsaw/quick-start) guide to show a 100% Java build setup: all shell commands are transformed into platform-agnostic Java code.

 ```text